Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Basic idea and issue of top Yukawa from Four-Fermion Operators

 which fixes the ratio among scales as $f_{E}\sim O(1) \times f_{}$.

-Now we get a rough description for the top Yukawa coupling generated from four-fermion interactions in the composite Higgs model.
-To achieve an UV completion, several issues need to be addressed.
+Now we have a rough description for the top Yukawa coupling generated from four-fermion interactions in the composite Higgs model.
+However, to attain a concrete model, several issues must be addressed.

 The first issue is the gauge group $\mathcal{G}_E$, which requires an extension of the SM gauge group to combine hyperfermions and top quarks into the same representation.
 Moreover, motivated by the Naturalness principle, we want to have a light mediator $E_\mu$.
 Its mass $M_E$ is given by the product of coupling $g_E$ and the breaking scale $f_{E}$.
 As the scale $f_{E}$ is fixed by the value of the top Yukawa coupling, we aim at a model with a small $g_E$.
 That is, the gauge group that connects hyperfermions and top quarks should be weakly coupled, which will be further discussed in the next section.